gtalus/GURPSInitTool/docs/quick_start.rst

 Running Combat
 ---------------
-Once you are satisfied with the list of combatants combat is started by clicking any of the round control buttons on the toolbar where the round number is also displayed (by default at the top-left).
+Once you are satisfied with the list of combatants, combat is started by clicking any of the round control buttons on the toolbar where the round number is also displayed (by default at the top-left).
 Note that Disabled, Waiting, Unconscious, or Dead combatants are automatically skipped.

 Automation
 ~~~~~~~~~~